2017 Health Insurance

-You are viewing the archived health insurance ratings.
-Follow the link to view the current health insurance ratings.
+You are viewing the archived Health Insurance ratings.
+Follow the link to view the current Health Insurance ratings page.

 ^ NIB includes Tower

 Peace of mind number one reason for health cover

 Peace of mind in knowing you’ll be covered in the event of a medical incident is one of the main drivers for people to take out health insurance.
 Almost two-thirds of Kiwis (62%) like the peace of mind their cover gives them.
 This attitude is more prevalent in women (70%) than men (58%), and in baby boomers (77%) rather than Gen Y (53%), Canstar Blue’s survey of policy holders has found.

 And it seems their prudence may be well founded.
 According to the Health Funds Association of New Zealand, in 2016 a record $1.136 billion was paid out in health insurance claims, and the total number of people with a health insurance policy now exceeds 1.3 million – more than a quarter of the population.

 Unfortunately, health insurance premiums tend to only go in one direction.
 Indeed, 18% of survey respondents reported that they have had to reduce or change their policy to counteract rising premiums.
 This jumps to 32% amongst baby boomers.

 How much does health insurance cost?